 How much do your services cost?

-Thanks to all of our generous donor support, all of our services are absolutely FREE.
+All of our services are absolutely FREE.

 How will I find a job or housing?

 Our staff is eagerly waiting to help you meet your goals, whether you need help finding housing, a job, returning to school, or applying for benefits.
 During your stay at the shelter, you will meet regularly with a case manager who will do everything possible to help you meet the goals you have set for you and your family.

 I don't have a car.
 How can I get to the shelter?

 Call our crisis helpline to discuss your situation.
 We will do whatever is necessary to ensure you and your family have safe transportation to the shelter.

 How long can I stay?